mishushakov/dialogflow-inbox/README.md

 ### Drawbacks

 - Only English is supported at the moment, but if you find a fast and inexpensive language detecting API, i would be happy to implement it
+- No HTML parsing
+- No component rendering (only text is sent)

 ### Requirements